Aaron-Thai/ATM/README.md

 # Background
+AI-generated content has risen in popularity, so what is an easy way to learn how to use it?

-This is a demonstration webpage following the playbook included in this repository.
+This is a demonstration webpage on how to use Generative AI following the playbook included in this repository.

-The playbook is a tutorial on how to create your own webpage using AI generated content, such as text, images, and video.
+The playbook is a tutorial shared by the [International Society of Service Innovation Professionals](https://issip.org/) (ISSIP) on how to create your own webpage to promote "Service Innovation" using AI generated content, such as text, images, and video.

 * [Claude AI](https://claude.ai/) was used to generate text.
 * [Bing Image create](https://www.bing.com/images/create/) was used to generate images.